ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### BasicPlane

 BasicPlane represents infinite plane by a point on the plane and normal vector.
-It can find intercection between two planes of a plane and a ray.
+It can find interception between two planes of a plane and a ray.